Pedro Delgado: 1989 Tour de France

-Delgado did not win the 1989 Tour de France, but it marked, perhaps, his most spectacular performance in the race.
-Showing up 2m 40s late for the prologue, Delgado covered the distance only 14 seconds slower than Erik Breukink, the stage winner.
-He became the only defending champion to begin the race in last place, 2:54 behind Breukink.
-As Delgado admitted later, that night he was very nervous and did not sleep.
+At the 1989 Tour de France, Delgado arrived 2m 40s late for the prologue.
+He covered the distance only 14 seconds slower than Erik Breukink, the stage winner, but nevertheless became the first defending champion to begin the race in last place, 2:54 behind Breukink.
+He later said that he was very nervous and had not slept the previous night.
 The following day there were two stages.
 Due to this he was very weak and suffered hypoglycemia in the second stage, a decisive team time-trial.
-That day he would have been dropped by his team had they not waited, and Delgado lost more time than in the previous stage, 4:32.
-After that second stage, Delgado was last in the overall classification, more than seven minutes behind the best-classified of the favourites, Laurent Fignon.
+That day he would have been dropped by his team had they not waited, and he lost more time than in the previous stage, 4:32.
+After that second stage, he remained last in the overall classification, more than seven minutes behind the best-classified of the favourites, Laurent Fignon.